DIY Wood Countertops for Kitchen: Your Concise Guide

 How to Make Wide Plank Countertops

-- Make sure that the sides of your wood pieces have straight, not beveled edges.
+- Make sure that the sides of your DIY wood countertop pieces have straight, not beveled edges.
 If you can line the wood pieces up flat next to each other, and there are dips where the wood would join together, trim each side so that the pieces join to each other.

 - Cut slots with a biscuit cutter and insert biscuits.
 Use wood glue to join.
 Then clamp and join tight.